-Drain Drainage District, St. Clair County

-This instrument made and entered into this day of , , by and between Bob Wiley, St. Clair County Drain Commissioner (herein "Drain Commissioner"), 2 Airport Drive, St. Clair, Michigan 48079, acting for and on behalf of the Drain Drainage District, a public body corporate (hereinafter "Drainage District") and , of , landowners and developers, (herein "Developer").

-WITNESSETH:

-WHEREAS, the Drainage District, pursuant to the Michigan Drain Code (Act 40 of the Public Acts of 1956, as amended), is an established body corporate under the jurisdiction of the Drain Commissioner, in the County of St. Clair and State of Michigan;

-WHEREAS, the Developer, pursuant to Section 433 of the Michigan Drain Code wishes to add lands to the Drainage District as part of the ;

-WHEREAS, those lands are described as follows:

-(See Exhibits attached)

-WHEREAS, stormwater drainage facilities have been constructed to service those lands as part of the ;

-WHEREAS, pursuant to Section 433, the Developer has obtained at his/her own expense a certificate from a registered professional engineer satisfactory to the first party, to the effect that the lands to be added naturally drain into the area served by the existing drain or that the existing drain is the only reasonably available outlet for the drainage from the lands to be added and that there is existing capacity in the existing drain to serve the lands to be added without detriment to or diminution of the drainage service provided or to be provided, in the foreseeable future, to the area in the existing drainage district.

-NOW, THEREFORE, the parties agree as follows:
+Drain Drainage District, St. Clair County 2 Airport is instrument made and entered into this day of,, been Bob Wiley, St. Clair County Drain Commissioner (herein "Drain Commissioner") Drive, St. Clair, Michigan 48079, acting for and on behalf of the ainage District, a public body corporate (hereinafter "Drainage District") and, of, landowners and an analysis, (herein "Developer"). developers s, (herein "Developer").
+WI TNESSETH: Public Act HEREAS, the Drainage District, pursuant to the Michigan Drain Code (Act 40 of the sof 1956, as amended), is an established body corporate under the jurisdiction of the missioner, in the County of St. Clair and State of Michigan; HEREAS, the Developer, pursuant to Section 433 of the Michigan Drain Code wisheds to the Drainage District as part of the; WI HEREAS, those lands are described as follows: (See Exhib pits attached) HEREAS, stormwater drainage facilities have been constructed to service those land he; a certificat that the lan existing dr and that the detriment t HEREAS, pursuant to Section 433, the Developer has obtained at his/her own expensite from a registered professional engineer satisfactory to the first party, to the effect of the added naturally drain into the area served by the existing drain or that the rain is the only reasonably available outlet for the drainage from the lands to be added here is existing capacity in the existing drain to serve the lands to be added without to or diminution of the drainage service provided or to be provided, in the foreseeable he area in the existing drainage district.
+NO DW, THEREFORE, the parties agree as follows: 1.
+The lands described above shall be added to the drainage district and shall be from this date forward liable for their apportioned share of maintenance inspection and repair assessments for the Drain as well a assessments on any county or intercounty drain providing outlet benefits to the added lands.

-- 1. The lands described above shall be added to the drainage district and shall be from this date forward liable for their apportioned share of maintenance, inspection and repair assessments for the Drain as well as assessments on any county or intercounty drain providing outlet benefits to the added lands. - 2.
-The Developer shall pay or has paid the cost of the drainage facilities and the cost of engineering, inspection, administration, and legal expenses incurred by the drain commissioner, pursuant to Section 433.

-3. This Agreement shall become effective upon its execution by the parties and shall be binding upon the successors and assigns of each party.
+- 2. The Developer shall pay or has paid the cost of the drainage facilities and the cost of engineering, inspection, administration, and legal expenses incurred by the drain commissioner, pursuant to Section 433. - 3.
+This Agreement shall become effective upon its execution by the parties and shall be binding upon the successors and assigns of each party.